AI VisibilityJuly 2, 20267 min read

 The short answer

-When a patient asks an AI assistant for a med spa recommendation, the model weighs the evidence it can find and names the business it can most confidently vouch for.
-For med spas specifically, that evidence clusters into five signals.
+When a patient asks an AI assistant for a med spa recommendation, the model weighs the evidence it can find and tends to name the business it can most confidently describe.
+Based on local-search fundamentals and patterns we've observed in how these tools respond to med-spa-related questions, that evidence tends to cluster into five signals.
 Generic local-SEO advice covers maybe two of them.
-Here's the full set.
+Here's the full framework — our own model, not a published platform formula.

 1. A treatment-optimized Google Business Profile